ReddyDivya/JavaScipt-problems-programs/README.md

 Practicing problem solving through exercism

+- [x] Return the Remainder from Two Numbers
 - [x] Find Largest Number in an array.
 - [ ] Reverse a string.
 - [ ] Power Calculator